squins/gdx-backend-bytecoder/README.md

 #### Install LLVM on Linux

-For Linux distro's using `apt` (including Windows Ubuntu sub system), there is a script provided by LLVM.
+For Linux distributions using `apt` (including Windows Ubuntu sub system), there is a script provided by LLVM.

 Run it: